Bag of Bones (miniseries): Production

 The project started when Mark Sennet of Sennet Entertainment and Stewart Mackinnon of Headline Pictures secured the rights to the novel and contracted Mick Garris to direct the project, Matt Venne to write the screenplay and attached Pierce Brosnan in the leading role.
 Filming started August 2011 in Nova Scotia.
 Singer Kelly Rowland was originally cast as the role of Sara Tidwell but was replaced by Anika Noni Rose.

-Critical and popular reception
+Reception

 Entertainment Weeklys Ken Tucker thought the miniseries was "occasionally hokey, and Brosnan [overworked] his mad cackling, but the production [was] never less than creepily engaging."
 Troy Patterson of Slate called it "too campy," adding: "Bag of Bones attempts to say something about care-giving and leave-taking.
 But, much of the time ... it's busy trying to scare the pants off you and failing in the attempt."
-CraveOnline's Blair Marnell gave the miniseries a 6 out of 10 rating, commenting: "The greatest weakness of Bag of Bones is that it seems to be too intent upon maintaining the pace of King's novel to the detriment of the onscreen story."
+CraveOnlines Blair Marnell gave the miniseries a 6 out of 10 rating, commenting: "The greatest weakness of Bag of Bones is that it seems to be too intent upon maintaining the pace of King's novel to the detriment of the onscreen story."

 Part One was watched by 3.37 million viewers and had a 1.1 with the 18-49 age range, Part Two dropped slightly to 2.99 million with a 0.9 rating.